kintohub/kintohub-docs/docs/manage-deployments.md

 ## Automatically deploy when new KintoBlock commits are available

-**Auto Deployment** toggle is used to automatically deploy and test light changes made in your successive builds of a KintoBlock version without going through the hassle of manual deployment for each.
+**Auto Deployment** toggle is used to automatically deploy and test light changes made in your successive builds of a KintoBlock version, without going through the hassle of manual deployment for each.

-To enable Automatically deploy when new KintoBlock commits are available , follow the steps mentioned below:
+To enable `Auto Deployment`, follow the steps mentioned below:

 1. Open an existing Deployment.